-This page contains applets from McClelland's Seeing Statistics, which have been integrated with material in Fundamental Statistics for the Behavioral Sciences, (5th edition) by David C. Howell.
+This page contains applets from McClelland's Seeing Statistics, which have been integrated with material in Fundamental Statistics for the Behavioral Sciences, (8th edition) by David C. Howell.
 You merely need to click on the appropriate link to open the applet, and then follow the directions on the page.
+BUT SEE NOTE BELOW!!

-These applets will run best if you have Sun's Java Virtual Machine installed on your computer.
-You can very easily download that software for free by going to clicking on the following image.
+These applets will require that you have Java installed on your computer.
+You can very easily download that software for free by clicking on the following image.
 Just follow their instructions.
 (Be patient at first--it can take a while for the first image to load.)

 Predicting Y allows you to use a slider to vary the value of X and read off the predicted value of Y. You can then change the slope and intercept and notice the changes that these actions produce.

 Sampling distribution of t allows you to examine how the t distribution varies over repeated sampling.

 Comparing z and t. illustrates the difference between the two distributions as a function of the degrees of freedom.